mgoberfield/GIFTs/README.md

 Department of Commerce.
 The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.

-# GIFT - Generate IWXXM From TAC
+# GIFTs - Generate IWXXM From TAC software
 This repository hosts software provided by the United States' National Weather Service that transforms Annex 3 Traditional Alphanumeric
 Code (TAC) forms into IWXXM format.